How to send a real number using a single bit (and some shared randomness)

 Beyond unbiased and biased variations, we also consider settings where \Sender and \Receiver have access to \emph{shared randomness}.
 Shared randomness (often also referred to as public or common randomness) has been intensively studied in the field of communication complexity (e.g., see~\cite{newman1991private}).
 In our context, such shared randomness can arise naturally by having \Sender and \Receiver share a common seed for a pseudo-random number generator, for example.
 Here, we model the shared randomness as ``perfectly random,'' leaving issues related to pseudo-randomness aside.
 Nevertheless, we consider solutions using limited amounts of shared randomness, including the case of just one bit of shared randomness.
 Such solutions may be easier and cheaper to implement, including with pseudo-random generators.

-We remark that there are known approaches to this problem, including (deterministic) rounding, randomized rounding (also called stochastic quantization), and subtractive dithering~\cite{roberts1962picture}.
+We remark that there are known approaches to this problem.
+These include (deterministic) rounding, randomized rounding (also called stochastic quantization), and subtractive dithering~\cite{roberts1962picture}.
 For a detailed survey of such techniques, we refer the reader to~\cite{gray1998quantization}.
 We discuss these methods and compare our results with them in context throughout the paper.

 {\textbf{Our contribution}: } In this paper, we study how to minimize the cost (i.e., the worst-case variance or worst-case expected squared error) for various settings.
 First, we consider the setting where there is no shared randomness.
 In this setting, we show that randomized rounding is the optimal unbiased algorithm and that deterministic rounding is optimal when biased estimations are allowed.
 While these algorithms are widely used in practice, the optimality proofs under these cost models \mbox{have not appeared elsewhere to the best of our knowledge.}